Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Grounding_NLP/2019-06-24-Are_distributed_representational_representations_ready_for_the_real_world.md

 ---
 layout: post
 title: Are Distributional Representations Ready for the Real World?
-Evaluating Word Vectors for Grounded Perceptual Meaning.
-Lucy and Gauthier.
-RoboNLP-WS.
-2017.
+Evaluating Word Vectors for Grounded Perceptual Meaning
 subtitle: Title of paper - Are Distributional Representations Ready for the Real World?
-Evaluating Word Vectors for Grounded Perceptual Meaning.
-Lucy and Gauthier.
-RoboNLP-WS.
-2017.
+Evaluating Word Vectors for Grounded Perceptual Meaning
 category: NLP papers - Grounding NLP
 tags: [nlp, ground learning]
 permalink: /2019/06/24/Are_distributed_representational_representations_ready_for_the_real_world/